felipecrs/bindl/README.md

 $ npm install --global bindl

 $ bindl --help
-Downloads and extracts binaries from compressed packages using a config file.
+Downloads and extracts binaries from compressed packages using a config file

 ━━━ Usage ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━